sdwang/bballviz/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Basketball Viz

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Vizualized stats for the avid NBA fan.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Find any NBA player in any NBA season and get vizualized data of shot charts, assist graphs, rebounding percentages, and more.
+Find out which areas on the court Stephen Curry lights it up and which areas he struggles with.
+Find out how Chris Paul's assists are distributed among his teammates.
+Find out the shooting percentages of opponents against Rudy Gobert.
+Basketball Viz queries the NBA database with each request so will always get the most recent, up-to-date stats.
 ## Problem ##
   > Describe the problem your product solves.
+  Major basketball sites are either outdated (Yahoo) or filled with ads and videos (ESPN).
+Sites that offer visualization of data are not up-to-date and usually are associated with an article on a particular player or team.
+Avid fans such as myself often find the box score lacking.
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Basketball Viz provides an app that is clean and easy to use.
+It sends requests to NBA.com for up to date stats and will use Angular to dynamically update the one-page app.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Basketball Viz is the new way to assess the skill level of a player, a dynamic and vizual way to look at stats, and a perfect tool for curious fans who find the normal box score lacking or for prospects who want to imitate their favorite players."
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Just go to the web app, type in a player name (any player who has ever played in the NBA), select a season, select a stat type, and hit submit.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Basketball Viz is a great way to track my favorite players and see how they perform on the court.
+It's also great for going back in time and seeing how Jordan's shot chart compares to Lebron's."
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Try out our app at <website> or on the app store <link>!